bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * [ X ] Once you see the red screen, you can delete that style and you're ready to start on the next task

 ## Task 4: Import LESS Files
-* [ ] Navigate to your `index.less` file.
+* [ X ] Navigate to your `index.less` file.
 Notice the file is blank.
 You have been asked to use a certain import order.
 That order is as follows:

 1. `variables.less`
 2. `mixins.less`